haiiro-shimeji/gmap/README.txt

   "collapseEnsureErrorsVisible()" in misc/collapse.js.
 - The "dynamic" gmap method of inserting the initialization script does not work with the filter functionality.
 (It does work with user functionality).
-- The "track" method is not yet implemented.

 - When you preview a node, if the map is shown in the short version, it will not be shown on the long version of the node, this is because only one copy of a mapid can be shown on the same page.